+Christina Locmelis has joined Wounds Canada as Director

+of Communications &

+Membership.
+She is

+responsible for leading the communications team and

+executing Wounds

+Canada's overall

+communications

+strategy.
+Christina has

+extensive experience work-

-Christina Locmelis has joined Wounds Canada as Director of Communications & Membership.
-She is responsible for leading the communications team and executing Wounds Canada's overall communications strategy.
-Christina has extensive experience working in the not-for-profit/associ#STOP PRESSURE INJURY DAY!
-HURSDAY, NOVEMBER 16, 2023 Ithursday, NOVEMBER 16, 2023 ation sector and has managed the successful development and implementation of multiple national and international award-winning awareness campaigns.
+ation sector and has managed the successful development and implementation of multiple national and international award-winning awareness campaigns.
 She is a dedicated leader and strategist who excels at managing teams, engaging with members and stakeholders, generating awareness of organizational resources and activities and enhancing the public profile of organizations.

-Christina holds a Master of Arts with specialization in Organizational Communication and a
+Christina holds a Master of Arts with specialization in Organizational with a minor in Psychology.

-Bachelor of Arts in Communication and a Bachelor of Arts in Communications with a minor in Psychology.
 Christina has also been an active volunteer for many worthy causes and various organizations and currently serves as a Director on the Board of the Canadian Foundation for Animal-Assisted Support Services.